Posture is defined as the position of the body in space.

 How to activate the parasympathetic nervous system while sitting down?

 It is simply a matter of filling the space between the lower back and the backrest to tilt the upper back back while leaning comfortably to position the body in its relaxing posture (Figures 3.3 and 3.3a).

-It is for these particular reasons that I conceived the Concept of the Design of BRUNAULT Lumbar Support.
+It is for these particular reasons that we developed the design of our ergonomic lumbar add-ons.